jn89b/UTM/utm/docs/to_do.md

 - [X] Spawn waypoints for UAS

 # To do 03/14/2022
-- [] Refactor PX4 Code
+- [X] Refactor PX4 Code
-- [] Include constant acceleration for simpleflight
+- [X] Include constant acceleration for simpleflight
 - [] Yaw Control with Fiducial Tags
-- [] Get heading of Apriltag
+- [X] Get heading of Apriltag
-- [] Get heading of Drone
+- [X] Get heading of Drone
-- [] Compute Difference then calculate desired
+- [X] Compute Difference then calculate desired

+# To do 04/15/2022
+-[] Record rosbag of tag position
+-[] Exten Kalman Filter to do a kalman filter sweep on this rosbag recording -[] Build Q and R matrices to reduce error of kalman filter

 ## Notes 3/22/2022
 - Had to rotate the camera x and y